A former crime-buster, counter-insurgency/terrorism and spy-catcher veteran invented the account planning role in ad agencies in 1965 in Australia.

 My experience with and observation of advertising people generally at that time was that they tended to lack sufficient practical marketing orientation and analytical objectivity in planning.
 Among some there appeared to be signs of anti-intellectual bias and in general there tended to be an entrenched dedication to execution rather than strategy.
 There appeared to be a very logical and vital need for the account people in the agency to have an intelligence specialist working closely with them.
 This specialist would have the qualifications, skills and the time to construct an accurate picture of the market, the consumer target audience and all other vital information to help make campaign planning more informed, more accurate, more effective - with fewer mistakes, less cost and greater success for clients.
 The onerous responsibilities of the account service people did not permit them to have the time to do all this, even if they had the inclination or the qualifications.
 And politics and expediency were often barriers to frank and truthful opinions.
 Hence my introduction of the new role of the person in the ad agency who was 'marketing' & 'research' & 'planning' and finally became known as the 'account planner' or sometimes the 'strategy planner'.

-The planning role in the ad agency has been the most important innovation in the ad industry in the past half century.
+How the planning role in the ad agency has been the most important management innovation in the ad industry in the past half century.

 "The innovation of the account planning role in the ad industry is one of the most important key factors to help advertising be more relevant, effective and valued and to help the industry become a respected and admired profession.
-I hope that the insights obtained from this source will make a small but worthwhile contribution towards this aim."
+I hope that the Originplan.com web-site will make a worthwhile contribution towards this aim."

 David Brent